mmikowski/jquery.event.ue/README.md

 - `ms_timestop` : stop time of motion

 ## Error handling
-Like many other plugins, this code does not throw exceptions.
+This code does not throw exceptions.
-Instead, it does its work quietly.

 ## Namespacing
-Notice that jQuery event namespacing is fully supported.
+jQuery event namespacing is fully supported, as shown in this example:
-This works:

 ```js
 $( '#msg' )